thorty/moviebot/readme.md

 - [ ] test with other cheaper llms
 - [X] filter for providers
 - [ ] filter for other preferences like rent or free streaming
+- [ ] search by persons / wich for free movies only
 - [ ] use block/watch list
 - [ ] Use mood as input and find the movie.
 - [ ] inputfield for api key